Haloking1212/Labs-Sprint-Challenge-1.4-Delivery/README.md

 ### Prompt 8

 **Release to production:** Describe how you shipped features to production.
 Who gave final approval? **Provide screenshots to the individual features you personally contributed to the project (could be front end or backend code, or screens you built for native mobile).**

+Answer: we speak to the stakeholder and if they like it we push it.

 ## UX Designers